bhadreshpsavani/EyeExerciseApp/README.md

 * The left eye image
 * The right eye image.

+Below Image shows how we detect Eye Gaze,
 ![demoVideo](/bin/output_video.gif)

 To get these inputs, you will have to use three other OpenVino models: